On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Introduction

 \section{Introduction}

-The statistics of cosmic velocity field is valuable to probe large scale structure formation and density fluctuation and constrain cosmology parameters \citep{Ma:2015-Constraining-cosmology-with-pa}.
-The statistical analysis is mostly applied to the pairwise velocity, i.e. the velocity difference of a mass pair along the direction of their separation or the difference between two longitudinal velocities \citep{Xu:2022-The-statistical-theory-of-2nd}.
-The pairwise velocity was originally introduced to describe the dynamic evolution of a system of self-gravitating particles \citep{Davis:1977-Integration-of-Bbgky-Equations} and was later applied to probe the cosmological density parameter \citep{Ferreira:1999-Streaming-velocities-as-a-dyna,Juszkiewicz:2000-Evidence-for-a-low-density-uni}.
-The lower-order moments of pairwise velocity was also proposed as a diagnostic tool for laws of gravity on large scale \citep{Hellwing:2014-Clear-and-Measurable-Signature}.
-Another common statistical measure is the two-point second order velocity correlation functions that was introduced in 1980s to quantify the cosmic velocity field \citep{Gorski:1988-On-the-Pattern-of-Perturbation}.
-It was later applied to real dataset of local Superclusters samples \citep{Gorski:1989-Cosmological-Velocity-Correlat} and SFI catalog of peculiar velocities \citep{Borgani:2000-Correlation-analysis-of-SFI-pe}.
+The existence of dark matter is supported by many astronomical observations \citep{Rubin:1970-Rotation-of-Andromeda-Nebula-f,Rubin:1980-Rotational-Properties-of-21-Sc}.
+In the standard $\Lambda$CDM paradigm (cold dark matter), the amount of dark matter is about five times that of baryonic matter \citep{Spergel:2003-First-Year-Wilkinson-Microwave-Anisotropy,Komatsu:Seven-year-Wilkinson-Microwave-Anisotropy-Probe,Aghanim:2021-Planck-2018-results--VI--Cosmo}.
+Therefore, the flow of collisionless dark matter is the flow with the largest presence in our universe.
+The self-gravitating collisionless fluid dynamics (SG-CFD) concerns the dynamic evolution and statistics of dark matter velocity and density fields, which are valuable for probing large-scale structure formation and density fluctuations and for constraining cosmological parameters \citep{Ma:2015-Constraining-cosmology-with-pa}.
+Statistical analysis of dark matter velocity is applied primarily to pairwise velocity, that is, the difference in the velocity of a pair of masses along the direction of separation \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating} (Fig. \ref{fig:1}).
+The pairwise velocity was originally introduced to describe the evolution of a system of self-gravitating particles \citep{Davis:1977-Integration-of-Bbgky-Equations} and was later applied to probe the cosmological density parameter \citep{Ferreira:1999-Streaming-velocities-as-a-dyna,Juszkiewicz:2000-Evidence-for-a-low-density-uni}.
+Lower-order moments of pairwise velocity were also proposed as a diagnostic tool for laws of gravity on large scales \citep{Hellwing:2014-Clear-and-Measurable-Signature}.
+Another common statistical quantity is the two-point second-order velocity correlation functions that were introduced in the 1980s to quantify the cosmic velocity field \citep{Gorski:1988-On-the-Pattern-of-Perturbation} and were extensively studied in our previous work \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating}.
+Later, it was applied to a real data set of local supercluster samples \citep{Gorski:1989-Cosmological-Velocity-Correlat} and the Spiral Field I-Band (SFI) catalog of peculiar velocities \citep{Borgani:2000-Correlation-analysis-of-SFI-pe}.